Security proof for quantum cryptography against entanglement-measurement attack

-In this paper, we prove the security of quantum cryptography protocols which use qudit systems against entanglement-measurement attack.
-We first prove the security for the protocols using the decoy photons $\{\{ \left| k \right\rangle \}_{k=0}^{d-1}, \{ F \left| k \right\rangle \}_{k=0}^{d-1}\}$ for eavesdropping checking, such as the protocols proposed in Refs. \cite{WangQL13112014,ZXJi1862019,HuangW8932014}.
-Then we prove the security for the protocols which use two groups of non-orthogonal entangled states for eavesdropping checking, such as the protocol proposed in Ref. \cite{WangQ9422016}.
 The rest of this paper is structured as follows.
 In Sec.
-2, we provide the security proof of the protocols using decoy photons to resist entanglement-measurement attack.
-Then we prove the security for the protocols using two groups of non-orthogonal entangled states to resist the attack in Sec.
-3. We conclude this paper in the last section.
+2, we first give the security proof of quantum cryptography protocols using single-particle states to resist entanglement-measurement attack, then we prove the security for the protocols using the entanglement correlations of entangled states to resist the attack.
+We conclude this paper in Sec.
+3.